School Name: Orchard Primary School

 We encourage every child to contribute and to express their thoughts and ideas which we value, respect and celebrate.
 We do this in different ways throughout the school year:

-- In the classroom all children are encouraged to contribute to lessons
+- In the classroom all children are encouraged to contribute in lessons

-- There is a School Council meeting every half term where issues or viewpoints are discussed.
+- A School Council meeting is held every half term where issues or viewpoints are discussed.

 - We have pupil questionnaires to gather their ideas and opinions.

-- Children with social, emotional and behavioural needs set their behaviour targets with their Class Teacher and Mentor.
+- Children with social, emotional and behavioural needs set their behaviour targets with their Class Teacher / SENCO/FLA.

-- Children who have IEPs / Care Plans / Behaviour Plans, are given the opportunity to express their views.
+- Children who have Care Plans / Behaviour Plans, PSP Plans, are given the opportunity to express their views.

 - When appropriate, children are involved in Structured Conversations

-- Children with a Statement of SEN/EHC Plan will contribute their opinions prior to the Review.
+- Children with a Statement of SEN/EHC Plan will contribute their opinions prior to the yearly Review.

 As a school, we work closely with many external agencies who offer advice and support for individual children within our school.
 These include: